canonical/microcloud/doc/how-to/initialise.rst

      sudo microcloud init

 #.
-Select the IP address that you want to use for MicroCloud's internal traffic.
+Select the IP address that you want to use for MicroCloud's internal traffic (see :ref:`microcloud-networking-intracluster`).
    MicroCloud automatically detects the available addresses (IPv4 and IPv6) on the existing network interfaces and displays them in a table.

    You must select exactly one address.